 The Dyck Arboretum of the Plains cultivates transformative relationships between people and the land.

-Community – Enable people to find a sense of place, encourage empathy for diversity of people and organisms, and create both active and passive community engagement experiences.
+Community – Enable people to find a sense of place, encourage empathy for a diversity of people and organisms, and create both active and passive community engagement experiences.

 The principal initiatives that help us carry out our vision include prairie conservation and native/adaptable plant landscaping, maintained gardens with contemplative spaces, spring and fall FloraKansas native plant festivals, tours of the Arboretum, visits to important locations in Kansas, landscaping classes and private landscaping consultations, a winter lecture series, a spring education symposium, school field trips, and our Kansas Earth Partnership for Schools Program.
 Other initiatives that introduce new people to our mission, develop relationships in community, and help us establish a sense of place here at Dyck Arboretum include our Prairie Window Concert Series, Winter Luminary Walk, Go Green Leprechaun Run, visual art displays, a gift shop, and rental of our facilities and grounds.

 “When I first started seeing the prairie, it was like seeing a crowd of strangers.
 But now I know a few faces in the crowd, and it has changed my whole experience and perception of the prairie.”